 A description of the service is available from the NIST Time and Frequency Division website from which the following details are taken.
 To hear these broadcasts, dial (303) 499-7111 for WWV (Colorado), and (808) 335-4363 for WWVH (Hawaii).
 Callers are disconnected after 2 minutes.
 These are not toll-free numbers; callers outside the local calling area are charged for the call at regular long-distance rates.
 WWV and WWVH also broadcast precise 1 second time intervals (the interval between the “ticking sounds” you hear) and standard audio frequencies of 440, 500, and 600 Hz.
 To reach NIST from the UK, call 001-303-499-7111.
 The tones last for almost a minute, giving ample opportunity to measure their frequency.

 The schedule for transmission of the tones repeats every hour, at the following times.
-Only at around quarter to the hour is it necessary to wait more than a minute or so for a reference tone:
+Only at around quarter to the hour is it necessary to wait more than a few minutes for a reference tone:

 Here is a sample of the transmission from NIST recorded into my laptop from a mobile phone.
 (The recording has been resampled to compensate for digitisation rate error.)
 The sample comprises the following: